-Southeast State Correctional Complex (SSCC) is a new medium security facility with an operational capacity of 621 inmates located in Wheelwright in Floyd County that will come online in fiscal year 2021.
-The facility will be operated by the Commonwealth and is privately owned by CoreCivic and leased to the Commonwealth.
+Southeast State Correctional Complex (SSCC) is a leased medium security facility with an operational capacity of 656 inmates located in Wheelwright in Floyd County.

 Lee Adjustment Center (LAC) is located near Beattyville in Lee County and has an operational capacity of 866 inmates.
 The Department contracts with CoreCivic for operation of this medium security facility.